-Architecturally, the building is long and narrow (approximately 388.7 ft long and 89.8 ft wide) and follows the dimensions of the property.
+Architecturally, the building is long and narrow (approximately 395.3 ft long and 90.8 ft wide) and follows the dimensions of the property.
 To avoid a flat and rectilinear façade, the building is angled slightly in 2 places.
 The podium consists of a single floor, 18 ft in height, and is comprised of dark gray metal and pre-cast concrete panels.
 The building tower is comprised of light and dark gray metal and pre-cast concrete panels, with each building face consisting of uniform fenestration.
 Each floor is approximately 9.7 ft in height and the north and south facades include balconies with metal railings.
 The building top consists of the 19th floor, 16.8 ft in height, as well as mechanical penthouse screening, 15.1 ft in height.
 The building top is comprised of light and dark gray metal and pre-cast concrete panels.
 The South Eads Street building frontage incorporates a 30-foot, metal-cladded canopy structure that spans the street frontage.

-Figure 21: Proposed South Eads Street Elevation (East)
+Figure 21: Proposed South Eads Street Elevation (West)

-Open Space and Landscaping: The applicant proposes an approximately 4,000 sf ground floor private terrace in the northeast corner of the site with various tree plantings and shrubs.
-A 10-foot pathway with small planting areas runs along the northern edge of the site which connects the private terrace and the lobby entrance on South Eads Street.
-While not publicly or privately accessible, the area between the building and the eastern and southeastern edges of the site is proposed to include 12 new trees.
+Open Space and Landscaping: The applicant proposes an approximately 2,800 sf greenspace area with 6 new trees in the northeast corner of the site, which includes an approximately 550 sf private outdoor amenity area.
+Adjacent to this greenspace is a 10-foot wide east-west pathway along the northern edge of the site which connects South Eads Street and Richmond Highway.
+While the east-west pathway will initially be private, upon completion of the future Richmond Highway alignment the pathway will serve as a publicly accessible east-west connection.
+The area between the building and the eastern and southeastern edges of the site is proposed to include 12 new trees and a small dog run.
 The building also includes 2 outdoor amenity terraces on the 19th floor that include raised planting beds for trees and shrubs and an extensive green roof above a portion of the 19th floor.
-Overall, the applicant proposes a tree canopy coverage of 18.8%.
-This includes the 3 street trees on South Eads Street.
 Impacts to the open space and landscaping on the eastern building face as a result of the VDOT study and potential changes to Richmond Highway are being evaluated by staff.